adobe/acc-js-sdk/README.md

 ## Passwords

 External account passwords can be decrypted using a Cipher.
+This function is deprecated since version 1.0.0 since it's not guaranteed to work in future versions of Campaign (V8 and above)

 ```js
 const cipher = await client.getSecretKeyCipher();